dustinest/libraries/ee.fj.utils/ee.fj.utils.columnpredictor/README.md

-# Predict the column type based on the matchers
+# Predict the column type in array based on the matchers

 Easy way to detect column types if they are e-mails or urls or something else...